ZiyueWangUoB/onnxPybind/README.md

 # onnxPybind

 ## Introduction
-Onnxruntime doesn't include a 32bit windows runtime for python, which is problematic as many industry devices are still using 32bit windows.
+Onnxruntime doesn't include a 32bit windows runtime for python (cpu), which is problematic as many industry devices are still using 32bit windows.
 To circumvent this problem, this repository makes use of Pybind to create a dll which 32bit python can use for model inference.

 ## Dependencies